- The definition of waterfall marketing

 - Scrum: The scrum method is intended for speed, with project duration as little as one week at the shortest and four weeks at the longest.
 Each of these weekly or multi-weekly periods represents a different marketing cycle.

-- Kanban: As an alternative to scrum framework that’s more direct, Kanban centers around workflow visualization.
-Sticky notes or cards may be used so all team members understand what the workflow is supposed to look like, with transparency and communication two key trademarks of the Kanban model.
+- Kanban: As an alternative to the Scrum framework that’s more direct, Kanban centers around workflow visualization.
+Sticky notes or cards may be used so all team members understand what the workflow is supposed to look like, with transparency and communication the two key trademarks of the Kanban model.

-Waterfall and agile marketing share some traits, in that they’re both marketing strategies that firms and agencies use every day.
+Waterfall and agile marketing share similar traits as both are marketing strategies that businesses and companies use every day.
 They also involve a well-defined structure, although that structure can change depending on which agile framework you decide to use.

 If you recall, agile marketing strives to close that distance, putting out products or projects within weeks, sometimes as few as seven days.
 In doing so, it’s not necessarily about cutting corners or looking at things with a less analytical eye just to get something done.
 Instead, teams are mobilized to bring out the best in everyone.